carlfranklin/MsalAuthInMaui/README.md

 					IsEnabled="{Binding IsLoggedIn}"/>
 ```

-Update the *MainPage.cs* file with the following code:
+Update the *MainPage.xaml.cs* file with the following code:

 ```csharp
 using Microsoft.Identity.Client;